HungoBoss/HungoBoss/README.md

 ### 👨‍💻 About me
 I am a software engineer from the Czech Republic.

-- :telescope: Working as a Software Engineer.
+- :telescope: Working as a Software Engineer (@Thermo Fisher Scientific).

 - :seedling: Interested in DevSecOps and Cybersecurity in general.